 Keeping track of these medications is dizzying on the best of days and near impossible with thick brain fog.
 Yet staying on top of things is so crucial to staying healthy.
 I am grateful for organizer heavens like the Self Care Case that keep all my gear in one place, but that’s only part of the puzzle.
 Being able to remember to take medications on time is a challenge of its own.
 You can read more on my creative tips for managing medications here.

-We recently reached out to our Friends in the Fight to find out what digital organizers have helped them keep track of medications.
+We recently reached out to our Friends in the Fight™ to find out what digital organizers have helped them keep track of medications.
 Here are some of the cool tools they suggested:

 MediSafe is a customizable app created to help patients keep track of medications.
-It offers an easy platform to create a medication schedule and “just in time interventions” to keep you on top of that schedule.
-The technology can also identify trends of when you tend to forget or mix up medications, and offer suggestions to help you develop better habits.
-While the app is patient-centered, you can also share your account with your care team – both medical providers and loved ones – so that you don’t have to do this alone!
+It offers an easy platform to create a medication schedule and “just-in-time interventions” to keep you on top of that schedule.
+The technology can also identify trends of when you tend to forget or mix up medications and offer suggestions to help you develop better habits.
+While the app is patient-centered, you can also share your account with your care team – both medical providers and loved ones – so that you don’t have to do this alone.

 This is a website with helpful information about medications and the conditions they treat.
 The list of resources offered is quite long but includes comparison tools, a drug interaction checker, and discount cards.
-Their medication guide app helps you keep track of your medications and create a printable medication record to share with your providers – no more racking your brain and getting a hand cramp from writing them all down before every visit!
+Their medication guide app helps you keep track of your medications and create a printable medication record to share with your providers – no more racking your brain and getting a hand cramp from writing them all down before every visit.

 Do you have a system or tool that works for you?
-Join the conversation in our Friends in the Fight facebook group!
+Let us know in the comments below or join the conversation in our Friends in the Fight™ Facebook group!